Personal injury trust: Role and practice

 Personal injury trusts usually carry no UK tax advantages.
 Compensated people need access to their award via their chosen trustees.
 Thus it is essential that they retain an interest as a named beneficiary in the award which they settle to form the trust fund.

 The UK taxation anti-avoidance rules prevent tax advantages being given to such settlor interested trusts.
 They apply to settlor interested personal injury trusts in the same way as they apply to trusts founded from non-personal injury related funds.

 Personal injury trusts can create adverse tax consequences under UK tax law if the wrong sort is chosen.
 For example, if an award of more than the nil rate band for inheritance tax is placed in a discretionary trust or (since 21 March 2006) an ordinary life interest trust, an inheritance tax charge on the surplus becomes due immediately.
 The limit is £325,000 for the 2009-10 tax year.
 Above that a 20% charge at the inheritance tax lifetime rate will apply to the surplus.

 Importantly the above adverse tax consequences do not apply to bare trusts and certain other highly specialised types of trust arrangement.

 (7) Investment of personal injury awards.

-UK trustees will wish to comply with the Trustee Act 2000 and the general law on trustee investment.
-This is a complex technical field.
+UK trustees are generally expected to comply with the Trustee Act 2000 and the wider legal framework governing trustee investment, which is a complex and technical field.